NakaSato/www.boring9.dev/docs/AFFILIATE_LINKS.md

 - Verify all required fields are present

 **Images not loading:**
-- Check image paths are correct
+- Check image paths are correct (we recommend using SVG files)
 - Ensure images exist in `/public/images/affiliates/`
-- Verify image file extensions
+- Verify image file extensions match the reference in the blog post
+- If needed, run `node scripts/fix-affiliate-images.js` to generate missing placeholder images

 **Tracking not working:**
 - Confirm analytics is properly installed